pauldijou/pauldijou.github.com/blog/2014-07-13-prismicio-when-happiness-met-disappointment.md

 Guess what?
 Writers didn't really like having to manually write `[caption]`, they wanted a nice UI to do that... but that was just impossible...
 They throw some tomatoes at me and we tried to move on but we couldn't...
 Solving one problem to discover a new one: when you define a type `image` in a Document, you can tell that it will have different sizes: one for desktop, one for tablet and one for smartphone for example.
 And that's awesome because you can fully optimize for mobile, which is super important nowadays.
 Do you think you can do that with image inside StructuredText?
 Indeed, the answer is no!
 Once again, a great idea no fully supported.
 Is there a workaround?
 Sadly, no easy one.
 You can upload the same image several times, one for each size, then find a way to retrieve its generated ID by prismic.io and use the same hack as `[caption]` to specify it and hack a bit more the HTML renderer.
 I couldn't find the courage to do it... pretty sure tomatoes would have been replaced by rocks from writers.
 I can only hope my mobile users have 4G now.

 Want more?
 No biggy, I have tons of stories like that.
 A writer wanted to have blockquotes: a whole paragraph should be displayed in a custom design and have an author.
 I had to kill him really fast and bury his body deep.
 Another one wanted semantic distinction between paragraphs, something like: this one should be red and this one blue just because.
 Thrown him into a bucket full of piranhas.
 At some point, a writer became a madman and deleted half of documents... no way to find him since the delete operation does not appear in the timeline.
 But who cares?
 I mean, the document is gonne anyway.
 I18N, do you speak it?
 I hope not because there is [no support for it... yet](https://qa.prismic.io/29/will-multi-lingual-sites-be-supported-in-the-future).
 Want to put some tables?
 Could you please [stop joking](https://qa.prismic.io/25/how-do-we-best-support-tables), it hurts me to laugh so much.
 Want do  [manage hundred of images](https://qa.prismic.io/55/improve-the-media-library) in the media library?
 Might be less painful to jump from the top of the [Eiffel tower](http://en.wikipedia.org/wiki/Eiffel_Tower).
 And so on, and so on...

+### We didn't fully link anymore

+Writers are generally really proud of their work, so they want everybody to know about it.
+I couldn't just display "Title of the article".
+If I wanted to stay alive, I needed to display "Title of the article, by an awesome author", and if you would click on the name, you would access to a page saying how incredible the author was.
+As always, I was like "No biggy dudes, this is gonna be easy".
+I wasn't bluffing at that point since there is this nice feature that allow you to link documents between them.
+So every author would now have a dedicated document of type Author, where he could write whatever description he wanted, and each document of type Article would be linked to an Author.
+So far, so good.

+And then the problem: if I get a list of Articles, I only got ids and a link to the Author resources, but I do not actually have the data on the Author document, which means I cannot display the real name of the author.
+And guess what?
+There is no aggregation or join possible in the API.
+You just cannot say that you want the 20 most recent articles with their authors.
+Solutions are: request all authors and then retrieve the good ones from ids (that's 2 requests, and I did that since I don't have that many authors), or do N+1 request (1 for articles, N for authors, one per author id from articles), or generate dynamically a request for authors using `any` operator (something like `[:d = any(my.author.id, [id1, id2, ...])]`).
+In any case, you need multiple requests, eventually not running in parallel, and with too much payload... mobile first, right?

 ### I never though you would mask it from me...